tommypk17/ExampleAzureAuth/README.md

 `expectedRole` array defined on a per route basis.
 These roles must match the role <b>values</b> defined in Azure's App Role blade.

-- Since this this authorization relies on the ID Token & Access Tokens, it is possible access is revoked for the user, but they are able to still access that part of the app until their token is revoked (which occurs based on the refresh timeout of the token set by Azure).
+- Since this authorization relies on the ID Token & Access Tokens, it is possible access is revoked for the user, but they are able to still access that part of the app until their token is revoked (which occurs based on the refresh timeout of the token set by Azure).